Updated November 25, 2024

 Disclosures

 This material is for informational purposes only and should not be construed as financial, legal, or tax advice.
 You should consult your own financial, legal, and tax advisors before engaging in any transaction.
 Information, including hypothetical projections of finances, may not take into account taxes, commissions, or other factors which may significantly affect potential outcomes.
 This material should not be considered an offer or recommendation to buy or sell a security.
-While information and sources are believed to be accurate, Allio Capital does not guarantee the accuracy or completeness of any information or source provided herein and is under no obligation to update this information.
+While information and sources are believed to be accurate, Allio Advisors does not guarantee the accuracy or completeness of any information or source provided herein and is under no obligation to update this information.

 Past performance is not a guarantee or a reliable indicator of future results.
 All investments contain risk and may lose value.
 Performance could be volatile; an investment in a fund or an account may lose money.